-- The Museum is open on Wednesday nights to all free of charge in FY19, and a number of free days (Martin Luther King Day, Memorial Day weekend and Indigenous Peoples' Day, etc.).
-There were approximately 81,000 visitors attended free Wednesday night, and approximately 59,000 visitors attended a variety of free days during FY19.
-If admission were to be charged, this would have generated approximately \$3,151,000 of revenue for the year ended June 30, 2019. - The Museum celebrates its milestone 150th anniversary year beginning in 2019 and continuing throughout 2020.
-A variety of programs are being offered to the public during the Museum's anniversary year.
-Visitors who have not been MFA members previously are invited to sign up for one year of membership when attending various Community Celebrations or MFA Late Nites.
-To date, over 8,000 visitors signed up for a free memberships.
+• The Museum had been open pre-pandemic on Wednesday nights to all free of charge in FY20, and a number of free days (Martin Luther King Day, Indigenous Peoples' Day, etc.).
+There were approximately 44,000 visitors attended free Wednesday night, and approximately 47,000 visitors attended a variety of free days during FY20.
+If admission were to be charged, this would have generated approximately \$2,058,000 of revenue for the year ended June 30, 2020.
+Engagement through community days has continued even during the pandemic is in FY 20 and 21 through virtual programming.